revelytix/robusta/README.md

 To run Robusta, open the index.html file.
 Query results are placed in a new window if the file is served from a web server, and will be placed at the bottom of the window if opened directly on a file system (the separate window is prefered, but the difference is due to security restrictions in HTML/JavaScript).

+NOTE: This application is **not safe** to be placed in a publically accessible area.
+It allows users to send SPARQL queries to arbitrary endpoints and can be used to stage an attack on a third party's site.

 ## sparql.js

 The sparql.js file is specifically meant to be a standalone utility.
 To use, create a connection object with: